 If a Horse is so severely injured that, in the opinion of the Veterinary Commission/Delegate or the Treating Veterinarian on site, it ought to be humanely destroyed, the Person Responsible and/or Owner or their representative must give approval.
 However, if neither is available, the Veterinary Commission/Delegate will proceed in order to prevent undue suffering to the Horse.
-A full post mortem examination should be carried out.
-The post-mortem report must be forwarded to the FEI Veterinary Department when it is available.
+A full post mortem examination must be carried out.
+The post-mortem report must be forwarded to the FEI Veterinary Department within 7 days of the Horse's death.
 The veterinarian concerned should always try to seek a second opinion prior to euthanasia if possible, or afterwards if this is not feasible.
 The method of euthanasia will be at the discretion of the veterinarian, preferably by the intravenous route.
-A post-mortem should be performed under instruction from the Veterinary Commission/Delegate.
-A copy of the post-mortem report must be forwarded to the FEI Veterinary Department when it is available.
-The Veterinary Commission/Delegate should make arrangements ahead of time with the Organising Committee and a Veterinary Pathology laboratory to facilitate a rapid and accurate post-mortem.
+The Veterinary Commission/Delegate must make arrangements ahead of time with the Organising Committee and a Veterinary Pathology laboratory to facilitate a rapid and accurate post-mortem.
 The cause of death and, if relevant, the method of euthanasia should be included in the report.
 Urine and blood samples must be collected at earliest opportunity for forensic analysis and submitted as for routine samples for medication control.